-It is customary for parents/caregivers to call the Preschool Office at 781-326-7500 x 5113 or email the teacher and office if your child is going to be absent or late for any reason.
+Parents/caregivers should contact the Preschool Office if your child is going to be absent or late for any reason.
 Attendance records are kept by the teacher and filed at the school.
 Plans for extended absences should also be given in writing to your child's teacher or the preschool administrative assistant at your earliest convenience.